Angela Shelton talks about being a Nudist Kid on the Ricki Lake Show

 Guest Blog Angela Shelton by: Paulette LaRoche

 Angela Shelton – growing up as a nudist kid:

-One is a place where adults go to have sex, and the other is a place for people of all ages to enjoy leisurely activities while nude.
+One is a place where adults go to have sex.
+The other is a place for people of all ages to enjoy leisurely activities while nude.
 A terribly mistaken thought is that nudity is purely sexual.
 When a small child tears off his or her diaper and exclaims, “I’m nakey,” it is never for any sexual purpose.
-It’s because it’s natural, and they haven’t been taught that it’s bad or shameful to be naked.
+It’s because it’s natural.
+They haven’t been taught that it’s bad or shameful to be naked.
 I think this healthy attitude should not be stomped on.
 That is part of what leads to body shame and phobia.

 What Angela Shelton has done to help others, and to get closure for herself, is commendable indeed.
-I can also understand how her personal views of nudism and nudist resorts would be a negative one if it were directly linked to her abuse.
+I can also understand how her personal views of nudism and nudist resorts would be a negative one.
+Especially if it were directly linked to her abuse.